 - Just like upholstered and leather office chairs, the first step involves using a vacuum to get rid of any debris before cleaning.

-- Use ordinary cloth and some soapy water to rub down the chair.
+- Use an ordinary cloth and some soapy water to rub down the chair.
 You can be more forceful here, as you’re unlikely to damage the material by scrubbing.

-- If there is a build up of dirt within the small holes in the mesh chair, use a cotton bud to get this out.
+- If there is a build-up of dirt within the small holes in the mesh chair, use a cotton bud to get this out.
 Then follow up again with your soapy cloth.

 - Finally, get a bowl and place it under the chair to collect any water that may drip down after cleaning (as water won’t soak into the surface like it would with fabric).
-Let the chair dry completely before using.
+Let the chair dry completely before use.

 While plastic and metal chairs may not be as comfortable as their upholstered counterparts, the good news is that they’re much easier to clean.
 Plastic and metal chairs are often used in places where there is likely to be more mess – so schools, or on building sites.